If you need any help, please feel free to contact us. We will get back to you within one business day. Or if you're in a hurry, just call us now.

 We consistently consult with parties who want to terminate a marriage, but they have already come to an agreement with their spouse, or they believe they can get there with an equitable proposal and amicable discussion.
 These type of parties are perfect candidates for a dissolution.

-Dissolution is a way to terminate the marriage by agreement, with no fault-grounds necessary.
-The Parties can simply be incompatible or have lived separate and apart for one year or more.
-However, both parties must agree to all of the terms of a separation agreement and parenting plan if minor children are involved.
+Dissolution is a way to terminate the agreement.
+Both parties must agree to all of the terms of a separation agreement and parenting plan if minor children are involved.
 The separation agreement divides all assets and liabilities.
-The parenting plan discusses all matters related to the minor children of the marriage, including custody, visitation and support.
+The parenting plan determines all matters related to the minor children of the marriage, including custody, visitation and support.

 To file a petition for dissolution, the parties must establish residency in the State of Ohio for at least six months prior to the filing and it must be filed in the county where at least one party has lived for at least ninety days prior to the filing.